Logos, Photos, and Other Intellectual Property

 - Use of computer or network resources to the extent that it limits others’ access

-- Possession of inappropriate or offensive material
+- Possession and/or sharing of inappropriate or offensive material

 - Vandalism of computer hardware including theft, damage or disfigurement, and manipulation of computer software, especially when this impedes the academic work of others

 In fairness to other users and out of respect for the institution, library materials must be recognized as common and vital property of an academic community.
 Hence, all rules concerning the checking out of circulating materials and limitations on journals, magazines, newspapers, and reference materials must be observed.
 Any action that unfairly limits access to library resources or any willful defacement or destruction of library materials is a breach of academic integrity.